etsy/open-api/README.md

 ## What we’re doing

-We’re working on a new version of our Open API.
-For several months, we’ve been building a new foundation for updated endpoints and drafting new documentation.
-The goal of this work is to meet the needs of Etsy’s developer community and make it easier for our team to quickly make updates to the Open API when those needs change.
+We’re developing a new version of our Open API.
+Over the last year, we built a new foundation for updated endpoints and drafting new documentation.
+The goal of this work is to meet the needs of Etsy’s developer community and make it easier for our team to quickly update the Open API when those needs change.

-We’ve built over 60 endpoints that are ready for your feedback.
-Open API v3 is focused on three main use cases—listing management, post-purchase order management, and shop management.
-You can explore these new endpoints, including request and response schemas, on our new [API Reference](https://www.etsy.com/openapi/developers) site.
+Open API v3 is focused on three main use cases — listing management, post-purchase order management, and shop management.
+We built approximately 70 endpoints that address those use cases and they are ready for your feedback.
+You can explore these new endpoints, including request and response specifications, on our new [API Reference](https://www.etsy.com/openapi/developers) site.

-**If you’d like to make requests to our Open API v3 endpoints, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSc4qzVlgjkzEkaQvpgX00xvJLjlomRoS-60G9ob_FqCfmbCrA/viewform?usp=sf_link).**

 ## Why we’re building in the open